Fair Value Measurements

 December 31, 2020

 Transfers to/from Levels 1, 2, and 3 are recognized at the end of the reporting period.
-There were no transfers between levels of the hierarchy in during the period from September 11, 2020 (inception) through December 31, 2020.
+The Company transferred the public warrants from Level 3 to Level 1 during the year ended December 31, 2021.
 There were no transfers between levels for the period from August 6, 2020 (inception) through December 31, 2020.

-The fair value of the Public Warrants issued in connection with the Initial Public Offering and Private Placement Warrants were initially and subsequently been measured at fair value using a Monte Carlo simulation model at each measurement date.
-For the period ended December 31, 2020, the Company recognized a charge to the statement of operations resulting from an increase in the fair value of liabilities of approximately $3.5 million presented as change in fair value of derivative warrant liabilities on the accompanying statement of operations.
+The fair value of the Public Warrants issued in connection with the Public Offering and Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement Warrants have been estimated using a Monte Carlo simulation model each measurement date.
+The fair value of Public Warrants issued in connection with the Initial Public Offering have been measured based on the listed market price of such warrants, a Level 1 measurement, since January 25, 2021.
+For the year ended December 31, 2021 and the period ended December 31, 2020, the Company recognized a charge to the statement of operations resulting from a change in the fair value of liabilities of approximately $12.2 million and $(3.5) million presented as change in fair value of derivative warrant liabilities on the accompanying statement of operations.

-The estimated fair value of the Private Placement Warrants, and the Public Warrants, is determined using Level 3 inputs.
+The estimated fair value of the Private Placement Warrants, and the Public Warrants prior to being separately listed and traded, was determined using Level 3 inputs.
 Inherent in a Monte Carlo simulation are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
-The Company estimated the volatility of its Class A common stock warrants based on implied volatility from the Company’s traded warrants and from historical volatility of select peer company’s Class A common stock that matches the expected remaining life of the warrants.
+The Company continues to use a Monte Carlo simulation to value the Private Placement Warrants.
+The Company estimates the volatility of its Class A common stock based on historical volatility of select peer companies that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.

 The following table provides quantitative information regarding Level 3 fair value measurements inputs at their measurement dates:

-The change in the fair value of the derivative warrant liabilities for the period from August 6, 2020 (inception) through December 31, 2020 is summarized as follows:
+The change in the fair value of the Level 3 derivative warrant liabilities from inception through the year ended December 31, 2021 is summarized as follows:

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.